Cardinal-Cryptography/AlephBFT/docs/src/aleph_bft_api.md

 Let `round_delay` be the average delay between two consecutive rounds in the Dag that can be configured in AlephBFT (default value: 0.5 sec).
 Under the assumption that there are at most `floor(N/3)` dishonest nodes in the committee and the network behaves reasonably well (we do not specify the details here, but roughly speaking, a weak form of partial synchrony is required) AlephBFT guarantees that:

 1. Each honest node will make progress in producing to the `out` stream at a pace of roughly `1` ordered batch per `round_delay` seconds (by default, two batches per second).
-2. For honest nodes that are not "falling behind" significantly (because of network delays or other issues) it is guaranteed that the data items they input in the protocol (from their local `DataIO` object) will be part of the output stream with a delay of roughly `~round_delay*4` from the time of inputting it.
+2. For honest nodes that are not "falling behind" significantly (because of network delays or other issues) it is guaranteed that the data items they input in the protocol (from their local `DataProvider` object) will be part of the output stream with a delay of roughly `~round_delay*4` from the time of inputting it.
 It is hard to define what "falling behind" exactly means, but think of a situation where a node's round `r` unit is always arriving much later then the expected time for round `r` to start.
 When a node is falling behind from time to time, then there is no issue and its data will be still included in the output stream, however if this problem is chronic, then this node's data might not find its way into the output stream at all.
 If something like that happens, it most likely means that the `round_delay` is configured too aggresively and one should consider extending the delay.

 We note that the issue of an honest node's data not being included in the stream is not too dangerous for most of the applications.
 For instance, for the two example scenarios: